Hire a Car in Edinburgh With Us

 If you drift further afield, you can visit Edinburgh Castle for a lesson in history (and a meal in the Witchery, which is a gloriously gothic experience), or if you have a taste for the macabre, be sure to check out Gilmerton Cove and the allegedly haunted Greyfriar’s Kirkyard and Old Calton cemeteries – regardless of whether you believe in the paranormal, your jaw will drop at the architecture on offer here.

-Are you lucky enough to be in Edinburgh for new years?
-Then you REALLY don’t want to miss the world famous hogmanay street party.
-We strongly suggest hogmanay visitors think about car hire in Edinburgh as public transport can be busy before the street party.
-There is also the issue of next to no public transport being available on New Years day meaning car is the only method of transport for many of Edinburgh’s visitors.
+Are you lucky enough to be in Edinburgh for New Years?
+Or, Hogmanay as us Scots call it.
+Then you REALLY don’t want to miss the world famous Hogmanay street party.
+We strongly suggest Hogmanay visitors think about car hire in Edinburgh as public transport can be busy before the street party.
+There is also the issue of next to no public transport being available on New Years day meaning car is the only method of transport for many of the cities visitors.

 Do I Need to Hire a Car to See the Sights?